isazi/tuning_metrics/README.md

 # tuning_metrics
-Library to compute auto-tuning metrics.
+Library to compute auto-tuning and performance metrics.